Become an Animal Cop: Step-by-Step Career Guide

 Learn how to become an animal cop.
 Research the education, training, and certification information and find out what experience is required for starting a career in animal control.

 Animal cops, more frequently referred to as animal control officers, perform a wide variety of duties related to preserving the welfare of animals and enforcing state and city animal welfare regulations.
-They help stray animals, conduct investigations into reports of abuse and sometimes remove uninvited animals from people's homes.
+They help stray animals, investigate reports of abuse and sometimes remove uninvited animals from people's homes.
 Animal control officers need to be comfortable making decisions because they may work out in the field, with minimal supervision.
 This job exposes animal control officers to people and animals in stressful situations.
 Good communication skills are essential.

 Work as an animal cop often requires animal control certification as well as experience in handling animals.
 The following table details the requirements needed to become an animal control officer: